xor-lab/rafs-datasets/README.md

 •	184 means pod number.
 •	1.50/19.50 means the pod position, X: 1.50, Y: 19.50, origin of coordinate is in the bottom left corner.
 •	blue/u/6 means there are 6 pieces for the item “character ‘u’ with blue color”.

+for distances data in distances folder: json format data for distances between pods or station to pods or station to station.